Liz Zhou

 Decolonizing the mind is an ongoing process that requires our active curiosity and participation.
 When we challenge colonial thinking, we can work toward dismantling systems of oppression and building a world that is truly inclusive and safe for all.

-Healing Complex Trauma as a Neurodivergent Person
+Healing Complex Trauma as a Neurodivergent Person: The Non-Linear Journey

 Let’s explore the 4 phases of CPTSD recovery.
 Here’s why you might feel worse before you feel better, and why you might feel more neurodivergent (more autistic, more ADHD) as you heal from complex trauma.